whitkirkchurch/streaming-utilities/README.md

 If you're doing development, you can use the `--dry-run` flag to output the email's HTML to file (`email.html`) instead of sending the email.

 `$ bin/send-streaming-reminder send-report --dry-run`

+## Sync with YouTube

+Push the upcoming services to YouTube.
+You'll need to authenticate with Google to make this happen.

+`$ bin/streaming-utilities sync-with-youtube --update`

+### Preview

+If you use `--preview` instead of `--update`, the script won't actually hit the YouTube API.